 If the seven year reporting period is up, dispute the debt from your credit report.
 Any proof you have regarding the first date of delinquency will strengthen your dispute.

 Dispute When Collectors Sell

 Collection accounts often change hands every six months or so.
 Debts are assigned and sold to other collectors, so there’s a strong possibility the collection agency listed on your credit report isn’t the agency that's currently collecting on the debt.
-When this happens, you can typically have the collection removed by disputing it with the credit bureaus.
+When this happens, you can typically have the older collection removed by disputing it with the credit bureaus.